mroley1/Online-Grimoire/adding_tokens.md

     - rotate and position `curvedText` layer to be at bottom of token
     - edit role description and use newlines to make it fit you can adjust text size if necesarry
     - export as png
+    - DO NOT save file
 - generate any reminders using `template_reminder.xcf` and place them in `assets/reminders`
     - replace image and resize to fit
     - edit text
     - export as png
+    - DO NOT save file